uptimeDBA/cockroach-vb-single/cockroach-vb-single/cockroach-vb-single_vm_overview.md

 ---
-title: Virtual Machine Overview
+title: About the Virtual Machine
 tags:
 keywords: CockroachDB, install, guide
 last_updated:
-summary: "Downloading a Linux ISO file and building machine from scratch can take a while and be prone to errors.
-We will be using a pre-built VirtualBox disk image containing an installed version of a Linux distribution to save time."
+summary: "Downloading a Linux ISO file and building a machine from scratch can take a while and be prone to errors.
+We'll be using a pre-built VirtualBox disk image containing an installed version of a Linux distribution to save time."
 ---

+{{site.data.alerts.important}}
+There are no instructions on this page, it's just information to help you understand the constrcution of the virtual machine should you wish to modify or make your own.
+Impatient people can skip to the next section but the information here will help you understand how this setup works.
+{{site.data.alerts.end}}

 CockroachDB can run on many different Linux distributions.
-We will be downloading a pre-built VirtualBox 64 bit image based on Ubuntu called [Linux Lite](https://www.linuxliteos.com/) from [osboxes](http://www.osboxes.org/).
+We'll be downloading a pre-built VirtualBox 64 bit image based on Ubuntu called [Linux Lite](https://www.linuxliteos.com/) from [osboxes](http://www.osboxes.org/).
 There's no special reason we are using Linux Lite as our operating system.
 It was chosen because osboxes.org had a pre-built VirtualBox image that could be downloaded easily and it was one of the smaller available at around 760Mb compressed.

+For more information, please see the [VirtualBox Images](http://www.osboxes.org/virtualbox-images/) page on osxobes.org.

 ## Virtual Machine Specifications